DroidScript/Docs/files/markup/README.md

 ```
 > As stated above, the lines that includes `$$ txt.SetText(text) $$` and `$$ txt.SetSize(width, height, options) $$` is not necessary but it is provided for reference to the parameter description.

-For more information on parameter descriptions especially data types, see the [Parameter Section](#parameter-section) below.
+For more information on parameter descriptions especially data types, see the [Parameter Section](#parameter-description) below.

-## Parameter Description {#parameter-section}
+## Parameter Description

 The parameter description is of the form